Immediate and Deferred Care Plans

 Taxation of income payments

 Any income paid from our care plans to a registered care provider in respect of care for the annuitant can be made tax-free.
-Payments to Local Authorities also qualify for relief.
 To qualify, the care provider must be registered with one of the following:

 - Care Quality Commission in England

-- Care Standards Inspectorate for Wales (CSIW) in Wales
+- Care Inspectorate for Wales (CIW) in Wales

 - Regulation and Quality Improvement Authority in Northern Ireland